funkybob/ugu/docs/web_server.rst

 .. code-block:: bash

-   $ uwsgi --master --http-socket :8000 --pythonpath code/ --module app --check-static static/ --offload-threads 1
+   (venv)$ uwsgi --master --http-socket :8000 --pythonpath code/ --module app --check-static static/ --offload-threads 1

 Now at the end of our statup, we'll see: